Trans Mountain Expansion Project information and updates from the NEB can be found here.

 2. Facilities Application

 Trans Mountain will apply for a Certificate of Public Convenience and Necessity under Section 52 of the National Energy Board Act, authorizing Trans Mountain to build and operate the necessary facilities for the proposed Project.
 The Facilities Application will include details of the pipeline route and facilities, and an assessment of the environmental, socio-economic, and engineering components of the proposed Expansion Project.
 Feedback and input from landowners, Aboriginal Peoples, governmental agencies and stakeholders is important in helping the project team determine topics and areas of interest to address in the Application.
 The information also enables the project team to assess the potential benefits and effects of the project, and develop mitigation measures to reduce environmental and socio-economic effects.
-Taking the information from the Application and comments from interested groups and individuals, the NEB will consider whether the proposed Project is in the public interest.
+Taking the information from the Application and comments from hearing participants, the NEB will consider whether the proposed Project is in the public interest.

 Trans Mountain is planning to file the Facilities Application with the NEB in late 2013.
 Trans Mountain has allowed a significant amount of time before filing the Facilities Application so that it can undertake extensive Aboriginal engagement, landowner discussions and stakeholder consultation activities as well as detailed environmental, socio-economic assessment and engineering activities.